raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ![REPL initial connection messages](images/repl-connected.png)

-Thonny will now be able to communicate with the Raspberry Pi X using the REPL (read–eval–print loop) which allows you to type in Python code into the Shell and see the output.
+Thonny will now be able to communicate with the Raspberry Pi Pico using the REPL (read–eval–print loop) which allows you to type in Python code into the Shell and see the output.

 --- collapse ---